sapporo-wes/yevis-cli/README.md

 2. Create a new branch (named `workflow_id`) for the new workflow
 3. Commit the configuration file to the new branch
 4. Create a new pull request

+The default for the `--repository` option is `ddbj/yevis-workflows`, so the Pull Request will be created in the [GitHub - ddbj/yevis-workflows](https://github.com/ddbj/yevis-workflows).
+If the environment variable `YEVIS_DEV=1` is set, the default is `ddbj/yevis-workflows-dev`.

 ### publish